 In a study involving 137 postmenopausal women with androgenetic alopecia who were treated with Finasteride tablets USP (n=67) or placebo (n=70) for 12 months, effectiveness could not be demonstrated.
 There was no improvement in hair counts, patient self-assessment, investigator assessment, or ratings of standardized photographs in the women treated with Finasteride tablets USP when compared with the placebo group [see Indications and Usage (1)].

 Finasteride tablets USP, 1 mg, is brown color, round film coated tablets, debossed with 'H' on one side and '36' on other side.

 Storage and Handling

-Store at 20° to 25° C (68° to 77° F) [See USP Controlled Room Temperature].
-Keep container closed and protect from light and moisture.
+Store at 20° to 25° C (68° to 77° F) [see USP Controlled Room Temperature].
+Keep container closed and protect from moisture.

-Women should not handle crushed or broken Finasteride tablets when they are pregnant or may potentially be pregnant because of the possibility of absorption of Finasteride and the subsequent potential risk to a male fetus.
-Finasteride tablets1mg are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets are not broken or crushed [see Warnings and Precautions (5.1), Use in Specific Populations (8.1) and Patient Counseling Information (17.1)].
+Women should not handle crushed or broken Finasteride tablets USP tablets when they are pregnant or may potentially be pregnant because of the possibility of absorption of Finasteride and the subsequent potential risk to a male fetus.
+Finasteride tablets USP are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets are not broken or crushed [see Warnings and Precautions (5.1), Use in Specific Populations (8.1)and Patient Counseling Information (17.1)].

 Patient Counseling Information